imarsman/gozip/README.md

 Go has a good library for the zip protocol.
 This project provides a way to explore the protocol, find any issues, and overall learn more about the things that are involved, namely i/o and file handling.
+I also find it generally useful to learn how to pay close attention to exactly how things work.

 ## Usage